 Nearly everyone has a set of china inherited from an older relative, and many aren't worth much.
 However, some china sets are actually extremely valuable.
-Look for china by Spode, Wedgewood, and other important names.
+Look for china by Spode, Wedgwood, and other important names.
 Then check condition.
 One full set of Wedgwood china in a turquoise Florentine pattern sold for more than $3,200.

 18. Vintage Typewriters

 Even though few people use typewriters to write anymore, they have held their value as antique decorative items.
 Learn about the best vintage typewriter brands and their values.
 You might have an Underwood worth $1,000, and even an ordinary Remington can sell for $150.

 Antique musical instruments are among the most valuable items you can find in your attic or at a thrift shop.
 Look for instruments in good, playable condition.
 Pianos can be valuable, as can violins.
 Antique violin values can range into the millions, but it's common to find them in the hundreds.